Schooling Over the Summer

 If I can pull it off, I only stick to simple learning with summer worksheets & workbooks over the summer months.
 This way I can work on purging the house, planning our upcoming school year, and resetting just a bit.

-If ditching the formal learning schedule, sticking around the house, and digging your heels in sound more like your summer homeschool style, check out Summer Tips for the Homeschool Mom to get all the details on how I max my productivity over the summer months!
+If ditching the formal learning schedule, sticking around the house, and digging your heels in sound more like your summer homeschool style, check out these summer tips to get all the details on how I max my productivity over the summer months!

 Behind on homeschool lessons and need to plan out a more structured summer?